 The Definitive Map online

-You can find the Leeds public right of way map in the External links section of this page.
+You can view the Leeds public right of way map.
 Definitive paths are shown in black.
 Claimed paths are shown in green but require investigating and many are not available for use.

 Disclaimer: This is a test site under development, and is not the Definitive Map.
 There is no guarantee of accuracy and it should not be used to determine the location or alignment of paths.